Taiwan bridge collapse crushes fishing boats, some crew feared trapped

 Late on Monday, typhoon Mitag, packing maximum winds of 162 kph (100 mph), swept past northeastern Taiwan, injuring 12 people and cutting power to more than 66,000 homes, with more than 150 flights canceled.

-Reporting by Yimou Lee; Editing by Clarence Fernandez
+Reporting by Yimou Lee; Writing by Neil Fullick: Editing by Clarence Fernandez and Jane Wardell